How to enable Game Mode on Mac for non-native games

 Then we forced macOS Game Mode on manually before launching Assetto Corsa through CrossOver, and the difference was immediate: AirPods latency became low enough to actually enjoy the game.

-That is what prompted this article: on modern macOS, Game Mode can apparently materially improve wireless audio and controller latency.
+This how we realised that, on modern macOS, Game Mode can apparently materially improve wireless audio and controller latency.

 For native Mac games, it usually turns on automatically.
 For Windows games running through CrossOver, Sikarugir, Whisky, Wine or other wrappers, macOS does not always recognize that a game is running.
 In that case, you may need to enable Game Mode manually.